Dart-Code/Website/_docs/settings.md

 ### dart.flutterDaemonLogFile
 The path to a log file for the `flutter daemon` service, which provides information about connected devices accessible from the status bar.
 Use `${workspaceName}` to insert the name of the current workspace in the file path.
 Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
 Only the noted substitutions are supported, others will stay as-is.
 For more information on capturing these logs, see [Flutter Daemon Logging](/docs/logging/#flutter-daemon).

+### dart.flutterWidgetPreviewLogFile
+The path to a log file for the `flutter widget-preview` service.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

+### dart.mcpServerLogFile
+The path to a log file for the Dart SDK's MCP server.
+Use `${workspaceName}` to insert the name of the current workspace in the file path.
+Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
+Only the noted substitutions are supported, others will stay as-is.

 ### dart.toolingDaemonLogFile
 The path to a log file for the `dart tooling-daemon` service, which coordinates between various Dart and Flutter tools and extensions.
 Use `${workspaceName}` to insert the name of the current workspace in the file path.
 Use `~` to insert the user's home directory (the path should then use `/` separators even on Windows).
 Only the noted substitutions are supported, others will stay as-is.